Alonbbar6/promptLingo/NETLIFY_DEPLOYMENT.md

 ### Python Files

+The Python files (`requirements.txt` and `streamlit_app.py`) have been moved to the `python-dev/` directory.
+This prevents Netlify from detecting them and attempting to install Python dependencies, which was causing the `pkgutil` AttributeError.

-The `requirements.txt` and `streamlit_app.py` files are for local development/testing only.
-They are now ignored during Netlify deployment and won't cause version conflicts.
+**Important:** These files are for local development/testing only and are completely ignored during Netlify deployment.

 ## 🐛 Troubleshooting